 Believe it or not my husband and I got married during Labor Day Week.
 We did it so more friends and family could attend our wedding.
 I am more appreciative this year than in years past due to this wonky 2020 year.
 Needless to say, I am beyond grateful for old and new friends, and my family.

 Breakfast or Brunch Ideas:

 Dutch Pancakes are a family favorite.
 These vintage puffy pancakes are a dream.
-Topped with powdered monkfruit and freshly squeezed lemon just like the five and dime dinner when you were a kid.
+Topped with powdered monkfruit and freshly squeezed lemon just like the five-and-dime dinner when you were a kid.
 Or maybe it was the blue plate special of the day.
-Consequently, if you are going to have a buffet then I highly suggest having quiche, and Blintz Casserole with a fruit platter, and maybe my Ground Turkey Maple Breakfast sausages.
+Consequently, if you are going to have a buffet then I highly suggest having a quiche, Blintz Casserole with a fruit platter, and maybe my Ground Turkey Maple Breakfast sausages.

 Lunch Menu Ideas:

 Normally at my house, we don’t often eat lunch.
 We tend to have a large breakfast later in the day.
 Of course, we often have brunch.
 Which for me means a small buffet of items to choose from.
 However, I do have suggestions for lunch.
 Time to bbq some hamburgers.
 My favorite hamburgers are all Buffalo or otherwise known as Bison.
 Indeed, if you have never had Buffalo I highly suggest trying it.
 Furthermore, feel free to read Buffalo Nutrition Benefits | Recipes blog post.
 Look for Horseradish Onion Buffalo Burgers or Buffalo Pepperoncini Burgers on my blog.